Lukas0025/yosys-cgploss/README.md

 options:
-	-wire-test                 test load and save part, do not use CGP only load and save [DEBUG] -save_individuals          create debug file with all individuals (debug.json) [DEBUG] -save_final=file           save final chromosome to file
+	-wire-test                 test load and save part, do not use CGP only load and save [DEBUG] -save_individuals          create debug file with all individuals (debug.json) [DEBUG] -keep_delay                Keep delay of circuic do not make it worse -save_final=file           save final chromosome to file
 	-load_init=file            load inital chromosome from file
 	-ports_weights=file        ports weights file